Fraser Basin Council

 Port of Vancouver ECHO Program

-The Fraser Basin Council serves as a facilitator for the Vancouver Fraser Port Authority’s program called Enhancing Cetacean Habitat and Observation (ECHO).
+The Fraser Basin Council serves as a facilitator for a program led by the Vancouver Fraser Port Authority called Enhancing Cetacean Habitat and Observation (ECHO).
 Launched in 2014, ECHO is aimed at better understanding and reducing the cumulative effects of shipping on whales on the southern coast of British Columbia.

 As whales and ships share the same waters, many of the ships calling at the Port of Vancouver travel through critical habitat of the endangered southern resident killer whales, as well as through other areas of importance to whales such as the northern resident killer whales and humpback, fin, blue and sei whales.

-Learn more about the project at Port of Vancouver ECHO program.
+Learn more about work in 2024 at the Port of Vancouver ECHO program.

 Our Vision